There are over 150 broadband providers serving customers in the UK, all of which have a number of different services and broadband speeds to offer.

 - Gigaclear offers speeds up to 900Mbps on its network

-Certain providers are more well-known for some services over others, and each one will have at least one unique selling point that'll make them attractive to a customer with a particular set of needs.
+Certain broadband providers are better known for some services over others, and each one will have at least one unique selling point that'll make their offers attractive to a customer with a particular set of needs.

-Here we'll go through the main considerations you should have for a broadband package and which providers might be more suited to each.
+Here we'll go through the main considerations you should have for a broadband package and which UK internet providers might be more suited to each.

 Cost is obviously important to keep in mind when choosing a broadband provider.
-A certain provider could offer deals that have more than you could ever need, but if the monthly price is out of your budget then you may end up regretting it.
-However, cheap broadband providers will often ease the pressure on your bills but their service might not be up to the standard you require.
+A certain provider could offer deals that have more than you could ever need, but if the monthly price is out of your budget then you may end up regretting it in the long run.

-Plusnet and TalkTalk are popular choices for affordable broadband deals.
-They're both widely-available across the country with fast fibre deals and good customer service.
+Plusnet and TalkTalk are popular choices for affordable internet deals.
+They're both widely available across the country with fast fibre deals, and they have good customer service too.

-If you're looking for broadband at an affordablke price, you can compare cheap broadband deals with Uswitch.
+If you're looking for broadband at an affordable price, you can compare cheap broadband deals with Uswitch.

-As a paying customer, you'll want to be assured that the provider you choose will treat you with respect, care and, when it matters, urgency.
+As a paying customer, you'll want to be assured that the provider you choose will treat you with care, competency and, when it matters, urgency.
 Whether it's through complaints handling, helpful communications or fixing connection issues, good customer service makes your life a lot easier.

 Get more information on which broadband provider has the best customer service.

 If you have a complaint to make about your broadband service, it's best to take it up with your provider to see if they can find a solution first instead of going straight to Ofcom or the ombudsman.
-Here's how to contact your broadband provider.
+Here's how to complain to your broadband provider.

-If you'd rather compare broadband providers available to you at a broadband package level, you can use our postcode checker.
+If you'd rather compare internet providers available to you by which broadband packages you can get, you can use our postcode checker.
 This allows you to see which deals are available to you in seconds.